 Bunnies on a Budget

 Rabbits are not inexpensive companion animals, especially in the city.
 But you don’t have to spend a fortune on everyday care to be a good bunny parent.
-Here are some ways to save money on bunnies and to plan for unexpected costs.
+Here are 7 tips to help you save money on bunnies and to plan for unexpected costs.

 Tip #1: Freecycle